mindspore-ai/docs/tutorials/source_en/beginner/tensor.md

 Tensor attributes include shape, data type, transposed tensor, item size, number of bytes occupied, dimension, size of elements, and stride per dimension.

-- shape: the shape of `Tensor`, a tuple.
+- shape: the shape of `Tensor`, which is a tuple.

-- dtype: the dtype of `Tensor`, a data type of MindSpore.
+- dtype: the dtype of `Tensor`, which is a data type of MindSpore.

-- itemsize: the number of bytes occupied by each element in `Tensor`, which is an integer.
+- itemsize: the number of bytes each element in `Tensor` occupies, which is an integer.

 - nbytes: the total number of bytes occupied by `Tensor`, which is an integer.